spookyd/spookyd.github.io/_posts/2017-08-02-state-of-react-native.md

 reluctantly I jumped into React Native development.
 Now, keep in mind I despise JavaScript, so I went into this project with a chip on my shoulder.
-All and All, I must say that I was pleasantly surprised at how much I liked developing the React Native; it was very enjoyable to write code.
+All and All, I must say that I was pleasantly surprised at how much I liked development with React Native; it was very enjoyable to write code.
 Separation of concerns was trivial.
 I used [Redux](http://redux.js.org/), which was also fantastic!
 However, there are definitely some frustrations and concerns about using React Native.